Contact Center Experts

 Retention when referencing customer service is often accompanied by high turnover.
 If a company wants to acquire and retain customers, it needs to do the same with its employees.
 Employee retention goes hand in hand with customer retention and satisfaction.

 The International Customer Management Institute (ICMI) reports on the positive benefits of tackling employee retention: by decreasing employee turnover by 25%, a health services provider was able to save $836,000 in the first year alone.
-By investing in the front line, companies can save the bottom line.
+By investing in the front line, companies can save on the bottom line.

 We manage an array of health care and employee-benefit related contracts, and the programs are constantly in flux between corporate changes and government regulations.
 They are some of the most complex contracts to manage, so we must consistently update our team training and share best practices.
 The longer our agents stay with us, the deeper their knowledge base, which translates to a better customer experience.